1. What is this policy?

 The Solicitors Regulation Authority

 We obtain certain personal information about our members and other regulated individuals from the Solicitors Regulation Authority (SRA).
-The SRA is part of the Law Society but operates separately from it, as required by the Legal Services Act 2007.
+The SRA is part of the Law Society Group but operates separately from it, as required by the Legal Services Act 2007.

 This information is collected by the SRA in the exercise of its regulatory functions and is shared with us to allow us to fulfil our statutory role under the Legal Services Act 2007, as well as for professional body membership purposes in the pursuit of our legitimate interests, including: